-By introducing new systems and techniques in the educational sector in order to combat fraud in academic qualifications will gradually eliminate this problem.
+By introducing new systems and techniques in the educational sector, fraud in academic qualifications will gradually eliminate this problem.
 This hopefully will lead to fruitful results in the academic and the employment sectors.
 The following points represents the view and opinions of the interviewees about the proposed system impacts